Basic concepts

 option type 'mac80211'

-Multiple template inheritance¶
+Multiple template inheritance

 You might have noticed that the templates

-argument is a list; that’s because
+argument is a list; that’s

-other to build the resulting configuration dictionary, allowing to reduce or
+top of the other to build the resulting configuration dictionary,

-even eliminate repetitions.
+allowing to reduce or even eliminate repetitions.

 Note